jxmot/zipremote/README.md

 **THIS IS A WORK IN PROGRESS!
 Please be patient, we're almost done!**

+**NOTE: Looking for individuals to download and tryout the instructions in the README.
+If there are any difficulties with the instructions please create an issue.**

 # Zip Remote

 This repository contains a utility that will zip files within a folder, **or** folder contents recursively on a remote web server and then download them to the client.
 The utility also has the ability to upload a zip file and optionally extract all or part of its contents.